 People think the lower fat versions have more added sugar, which is not true.
 If you compare a whole milk nutrition label to a low fat milk nutrition label, you’ll see that companies normally fortify (add back in) lower fat milks with Vitamin A and Vitamin D, which are lost while skimming the fat out.

 Both options are nutritionally equivalent otherwise.
+Dairy milk is also a great source of leucine!

 What Does the Research on Dairy Milk Say?